bigwhoman/Cuckoo_Filter/README.md

 ### Lookup
 Upon lookup for item x, the hash table is searched for the fingerprint of x and returns true if the fingerprint is found in the table.
 Bucket\[h<sub>1</sub>(fingerprint)\] and bucket\[h<sub>2</sub>(fingerprint)\] are searched.
-If it is not found, then we can definitely say that it does not exist in the table but if it is found, there is a possibility that the result could be false positive meaning that the item does not exist but the returned search query is true.
+If it is not found, then we can definitely say that it does not exist in the table but if it is found, there is a possibility, ε, that the result could be false positive meaning that the item does not exist but the returned search query is true.

 <br>